Chart Color Schemes

 Wamberal shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

-Wamberal's educational attainment is notably higher than broader averages.
-Among residents aged 15+, 31.4% have university qualifications compared to the SA4 region's 20.8%.
-Bachelor degrees are most common at 22.2%, followed by postgraduate qualifications (6.3%) and graduate diplomas (2.9%).
-Vocational credentials are also prevalent, with 36.7% of residents aged 15+ holding such qualifications - advanced diplomas at 13.1% and certificates at 23.6%.
+Wamberal's educational attainment is notably higher than broader regional benchmarks.
+Among residents aged 15 and above, 31.4% have university qualifications, compared to the SA4 region's 20.8%.
+This includes 22.2% with bachelor degrees, 6.3% with postgraduate qualifications, and 2.9% with graduate diplomas.
+Vocational credentials are also prevalent, with 36.7% of residents holding such qualifications - this comprises 13.1% with advanced diplomas and 23.6% with certificates.

 Frequently Asked Questions - Education